A many-body approach to transport in quantum systems: From the transient regime to the stationary state: The Generalized Kadanoff--Baym Ansatz

 As the electronic and bosonic self-energies depend on both the electronic and bosonic Green's functions, $\Sigma = \Sigma[G,\DBold]$ and $\PiBold = \PiBold[G,\DBold]$, the equations for the electronic and bosonic density matrices are coupled.
 In the coupled electron--boson case, an electron--boson GKBA is needed to close the equations of motion.
 This was recently introduced in Ref.~\cite{Karlsson2021}.
 The explicit shape of the bosonic GKBA is

 where $\rhob^>(t) = \alphaBold + \rhob(t)$.
 The propagators $\DBold^{r/a}(t,t')$ are chosen to be the mean-field ones:

-The electronic and bosonic GKBA close the coupled electron--boson equations of motion, allowing for a speedup of NEGF calculation by one order of magnitude, from quartic to quadratic numerical cost.
+The electronic and bosonic GKBA close the coupled electron--boson equations of motion, allowing for a speedup of NEGF calculation by one order of magnitude, from cubic to quadratic numerical cost.